Post and rail

 How we build it

 • Chestnut or softwood, cleft or sawn.
-Cleft chestnut is the traditional rural spec, splits along the grain, no chemical treatment needed and will easily see twenty years.
+Cleft chestnut is the traditional rural spec, splits along the grain, no chemical treatment needed and will see twenty years.
 Sawn chestnut is the tidier look.
 Pressure-treated softwood is the budget option; shorter life but fine for a temporary or short-run boundary.

 What it costs